mkomeili/MVSV/README.md

 # MVSV
-“Multiview Feature Selection for Single-view Classification”, T-PAMI 2020 The main function is MVSV
+“Multiview Feature Selection for Single-view Classification”, T-PAMI 2020 The main function is MVSV.